Our UK Office

 Saving Energy / Water

 Lights - All lights are turned off at night.
 We also consider whether we need light on or not during the day and use energy efficient bulbs where possible.
 Hot Water - Our hot water dispensers are much more efficient than kettles.
-Air conditioning - This is often necessary but uses a vast amount of energy.
+Air-conditioning - This is often necessary but uses a vast amount of energy.
 So for it to work as efficiently as possible, we keep all windows and doors closed.
 We endeavour to keep the temperature at no more than 23 degrees and automatically turn off the system at the end of the day.
 Central Heating - This system automatically turns off at the end of the day.
-Computers - These are switched off at the end of the day to save electricity and reduce the risk of fire.

 Using the lift